The PRIDE (Promoting Resilience, Independence, Dedication & Excellence)

 - Former Child Star: His career's been languishing since being a teen star.

-- Graceful Loser: He becomes more humble after failing to "go ultra", saying that "you learned more from failure".
-Completely averted in Season 2 when Leslie and Karolina reclaim the Church from him.
+- Graceful Loser: Initially, he became more humble after failing to "go ultra", saying that "you learned more from failure", but this trait slowly diminishes after Jonah manipulated him.
+Eventually in Season 2 when Leslie and Karolina reclaim the Church from him.
 He takes his loss about as gracefully as a frothing jackass could.

 - Healing Hands: Jonah gives him a pair of gloves with healing powers.